Ebiladou/HNG-TASK-THREE/README.md

 # Gallery Website Display

-This project is built with react, leveraging other packages and libaries like Firebase and react beautiful dnd.
+This project is built with react, leveraging other packages like Firebase and react-sortablejs.
 The react application is run using vite.
+The application renders a collection of images, allowing logged in users to view and search available images, and also manipulate their position by using the drag and drop feature provided by the react-sortablejs library.

 ## Prerequisites